VMBlakelock/saute-and-skewers-greekfood/README.md

 - Overall the design and development of this site is suitable for its intended purpose.
 - It has all the basic requirements of a functional website and meets CRUD functionality of the project criteria.
 - Due to do external commitments additional features have been left out.
-The developer is aware of aspects that dont function as intended or are not yet could be added.
+The developer is aware of aspects that don't function as intended or are not yet could be added.
 - Most of the user stories where met, with the exception of editing user content as an Admin User.
 In the future this can be looked into and implemented along with the option to delete or block user if required.
 - Images on the site are not all suitable for the sites look.
-It was found to be an issue to find a good seletion of free stock professional images of Greek Cuisine.
+It was found to be an issue to find a good selection of free stock professional images of Greek Cuisine.
-  This is something that can be changed so it gives the site a better visuals.
-For now some mediterranean images were used.
+  This is something that can be changed so it gives the site a better visual.
+For now some Mediterranean images were used.
 - Many future features could be added to provide more interactive activity, functionality and imagery.
 - Branch testing - No branch testing was undertaken, something that the developer was intending to do - however was just overlooked.
 - Manual Testing was undertaken and this was found to be successful.
 It is noted that there are many validation errors that needs to be looked into by the developer at a later date.
 - [Werkzeug](https://palletsprojects.com/p/werkzeug/) was used in this project for authentication and secure passwords.
-This was new to the developer and was found to be interesting and a great tool to be aware of for future projcts.
+This was new to the developer and was found to be interesting and a great tool to be aware of for future projects.
-- Some front-end design changes where made during the build due to varying factors:
+- Some front-end design changes were made during the build due to varying factors:
     - Materialize image carousel, looked good and fitted the sites initial idea but didnt load well.
 Also the developer found it difficult to change the prebuilt images and the image links kept breaking.
-    - The site was to have 4 pages initally but it was discovered early in development that more pages would be required.
+    - The site was to have 4 pages initially but it was discovered early in development that more pages would be required.

 <hr>